Crown of Stars: Contents

-Narrated as a documentary from NASA’s chief archivist, we learn of humanity’s First Contact.
+Narrated as a documentary from NASA’s chief archivist, it describes humanity’s First Contact.
 Interstellar-wandering, telepathic aliens contact Earth after we launch our first crewed mission to Mars, stating that they will meet with the astronauts once they arrive.
 The Angli (large, blue cephalopods) turn out to be benevolent, if technologically simple, space tourists.
 They are interested in spending several months exploring Earth, then moving on.
 They are puzzled, though, by the lack of living gods on Earth; which exist on every other planet they have visited.